Accessibility statement

 Additional assessment information

-The FoC1 exam paper will consist of four 20-mark questions, each aligning with one of the component lecture courses.
-One question will be compulsory and the subject of this question will be revealed at the end of the semester, prior to assessment, Candidates will have a free choice of two from the remaining three questions meaning they will answer three questions in total over the 2-hour exam duration
+The FoC1 exam paper will consist of five 20-mark questions, each aligning with one of the component lecture courses.
+One question will be compulsory.
+Candidates will have a free choice of three from the remaining four questions meaning they will answer four questions in total over the 2-hour exam duration.

 Module feedback